vaiish371/tp/docs/UserGuide.md

 <hr style="border:1px solid black"> </hr>

 ### 2.3.1 Adding a Lesson: `add timetable`

-This command allows you to add a new lesson to the list (timetable) of lessons for the module you have selected.
-You will be able to specify the type of lecture, venue, day and timings.
+Adds a new lesson to the list (timetable) of lessons for the current module you have selected.
+You will be able to specify the type of lesson, venue, day and timing.

 Format: `add timetable /t TYPE /v VENUE /d DAY /s START_TIME /e END_TIME`